tsunamishadow/bonusheroes/battlepass.md

 Arcana Voting, Tipping Tokens and Wagering Tokens all reset on Tuesday 3pm UTC

+This page was last updated - 9th May 2018, 15:46 UTC

 ## Mutation

 New Mutations at Midnight UTC